bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Take a 400 pixel by 400 pixel graph with x and y axes ranging from 0 through 10, for example.
 A glyph that is one fifth as wide and tall as the graph would have a size of 80 screen units or 2 data-space units.

+Many objects in Bokeh have a dedicated property that you can set to either "screen" or "data" in order to switch from one unit ot another.
+In case a property accepts a :class:`~bokeh.core.properties.PropertyUnitsSpec`, you can pass a dict with both a value and a unit directly.
+For example:
+``some_data = {"units": "screen", "value": 19}``

 .. _userguide_styling_selecting: